atlatszo/data/Brexit/README.md

 # UK Subsidies & The Referendum

-This is a project aimed at collecting subsidies received by the United Kingdom under the European Structural Funds programme.<br><br>
+This is a project aimed at collecting subsidies received by the United Kingdom under the European Structural Funds programme.

 For now, the following programmes are collected:
 * European Regional Development Funds (ERDF) 2007 - 2013